apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Athletics get approval from MLB owners to move from Oakland to Las Vegas**
+**Watch: ‘Large meteor’ seen over NE Ohio**

-You can read more about it [here](https://theathletic.com/5068638/2023/11/16/oakland-athletics-relocation-las-vegas-mlb/).
+You can read more about it [here](https://fox8.com/news/watch-large-meteor-seen-over-ne-ohio/).

 ## Requirements
 - Python 3.8